Before the Millennium

 But where does this vindication take place?
 Isn’t it obvious that the millennial kingdom is an earthly kingdom?
-For several reasons, I believe the answer is a most decisive no. We note first that all of the descriptions of earthly restoration in the closing passages of John’s vision are to be found in the “new heaven and new earth” of chapters 21-22, and not in the “thousand years” of chapter 20.
+Not at all, actually.
+We note first that all of the descriptions of earthly restoration in the closing passages of John’s vision are to be found in the “new heaven and new earth” of chapters 21-22, and not in the “thousand years” of chapter 20.
 There is no indication of a progressive restoration of the earth or of a return to the promise land in chapter 20, just as there is no rebuilt Jerusalem and no rebuilt Temple (Hill 237-8).
 Especially considering John’s many allusions to the OT—which constitute our single greatest aid in understanding the way that he, the seer, understood his own vision—it is remarkable that he does not allude to any of the OT passages which have long been labeled “millennial” by both premillennialists and postmillennialists in his write-up of the millennium.
 In fact, John consistently saves such earthly associations for the post-millennial and eternal new earth of chapters 21-22.

 One final point, which I believe puts the nail in the coffin of an earthly interpretation of Revelation 20:4-6, is the argument set forth by M. G. Kline in his article “The First Resurrection”.
 The crux of the argument is that throughout Revelation 20-21 the word translated “first” or “former” (protos) is consistently used to qualify things which belong to the pre-consummate order, in contrast to those things which are “new”, i.e. consummate.
 In Hellenistic Greek protos often had the sense of “former” in contrast with “latter”, or the first of two (e.g., Matt.
 27:64; 1 Cor.
 15:45-47; Heb.
 8:13; 10:9).
 In Revelation 21:1-5 the word “first” is employed in juxtaposition with “new”: the consummation of history brings “a new heaven and a new earth” (v.
 1), and a “new Jerusalem” (v.
 2); indeed, it is the time when the Creator God makes “all things new” (v.
 5)—and when the word “first” appears throughout the passage, it is used to speak of that which is superseded by the “new”.
 It may be good to see the words side by side to get the effect.